 - When working outside of the office, you can connect to public Wi-Fi hotspots with confidence.

-- Hackers are prevented from learning the login details to your server when you or remote workers access it from outside of the office.
-It also prevents them from intercepting the data that’s being accessed.
+- Hackers can’t use network traffic to learn the login details to your server when you or remote workers access it outside of the office.
+It also prevents them from intercepting the data you’re retrieving.

 - It improves your overall online privacy and security.
 That’s always a good thing.

 Here are some things to look for when choosing a VPN.
 We’ll consider these to be qualifying features in our search for the best VPN for developers.

 Good Connection Speed

 Encrypting your traffic and passing it through a server takes time.
 So expect to see a decrease in your upload and download speeds.